Fortress94/DeepLearningProject/README.md

 decrease the memory map size while the iteration number is increasing.

 **Sampling:**
-random sample from 32 quantiles.
+uniformly random sample from 32 segments where theirs sizes are defined by 32 quantiles.